KlugerLab/bipca/README.md

 # Biwhitened Principal Component Analysis (BiPCA) #
 ![](python/tutorials/Figure1.png)

-BiPCA is a python package for processing high-dimensional omics count data.
-The details of the BiPCA is described in .
+BiPCA is a python package for processing high-dimensional omics count data, such as scRNAseq, spatial transcriptomics, scATAC-seq, and many others.

 ## Installation ##